-A number of literatures (e.g., [3]-[10])have studied IMDs security issues during non-emergency situations.
+A number of literatures (e.g., [3]-[10]) have studied IMDs security issues during non-emergency situations.
 Some propose to use an (additional) external device such as an access token [4] or a communication cloaker [5].
 However, the external devices may be stolen, lost, or forgotten.
 Certificatebased approaches [6] require the IMD reader be able to access the Internet and a global certification authority needs to be maintained.
 In [11], the authors propose to let IMD emit an alert signal (sound, vibrations, etc.) when it is engaging an interaction.
 However, this approach may not work well in noisy environments and it consumes additional battery power of IMDs.
 Some papers (e.g., [7]-[9]) propose schemes that deny long distance wireless interactions with an IMD unless the proximity of the reader is verified.
 For example, the secure telemetric link solution in [7] proposes to use a physical backdoor to verify if the reader is close to the IMD.
 Access control based on close-range communication is very intuitive, however, it is not secure against an attacker that uses special equipment (e.g., high-gain antennas), and it can not prevent the resource depletion attacks [10].
 The authors in [9] propose a new IMD access control scheme based on ultrasonic distance bounding.
-Halperin et al. [3] propose harvesting RF energy for authentications and key exchange to protect IMDs.
+Halperin et al. [3] propose using RF power harvesting for authentications and key exchange to protect IMDs.
 Hei et al. [10] propose to detect resource depletion attacks by utilizing the patient's IMD access pattern.
 Although the scheme in [9] could be used for IMD access control when the patient is in emergency, it is difficult to integrate the circuit of the audio receiver into the circuit of IMDs.
-In the area of iris recognition, Hollingsworth et al. [17] first presented experiments documenting that some bits in an iris code are more consistent than others.
-To sum up, all the above works considered IMD access control when the patient is in nonemergency situations.
-In this paper, we design a novel access control scheme for IMDs when the patient is in emergency.
+To sum up, all the above works considered IMD access control when the patient is in non-emergency situations.
+In this paper, we design a novel access control scheme for IMDs when the patient is in emergencies.
+Regarding to iris recognition technique, the authors of [17] first presented experiments documenting that some bits in an iris code are more consistent than others.